- What is content marketing?

 5. Project and content management skills:

-A content marketer looks after a number of things.
-For common operations like maintaining the editorial calendar, keeping up with social media postings, assigning tasks, managing the blog, tracking the relevant metrics, etc. knowledge of project software tools becomes important.
-These tools help in sharing and managing of content.
+A content marketer looks after several things.
+For common operations like maintaining the editorial calendar, keeping up with social media postings, assigning tasks, managing the blog, tracking the relevant metrics, etc.

 How to get started?

 1. Start your blog

 Find your niche and start writing by building your own blog.
 Building an online presence is essential for branding yourself and marketing your writing skills.

 Ideally, you should find a way to set up a personal website or blog to post content and showcase your abilities.

 Popular blogging platforms such as Wordpress help you create your own blog in a matter of few minutes.

 You may also begin by sharing your creations on personal social media handles like Facebook, LinkedIn, and Twitter.